HenrySabio/LD-Static-JS-Landers/README.md

 As such - ignore existing `server.js` file in the root directory.
 This was used while testing requests using express server and is not used on the deployed site via netlify.

+## Deploy

+These landers are deployed at [staticjs.losdefensores.com](https://staticjs.losdefensores.com) Currently host on Netlify.